 We are just back from a family vacation to Montana and we had such a great trip!

-It was a packed trip and I'm a bit exhausted today after a long and late night of travel to get back home, but I'll recover and it was more than worth it. ❤️
+It was a packed trip and I'm a bit exhausted today, but I'll recover and it was more than worth it. ❤️

 Today I’m happy to share with you a homemade sweet and sour sauce that you’ll never believe is so easy to make yourself!